joledan/joledan.github.io/index.md

 I have a M.A. in Economics (2019) focusing on Development Studies, and a B.A. in Economics and Geography (2018) from McGill University.
 I am trained in data analysis, econometrics, and GIS.
 I was born in the Philippines and raised in four countries before settling in Canada.

-Outside of work I enjoy reading books and The Economist, daydreaming travel plans, perfecting my capsule wardrobe, and cycling to cafés.

 ### next

 I am currently focusing on:
-* Practicing writing, leaning towards a journalistic style
+* Practicing writing, specifically communicating to broader audiences
 * Making a portfolio of <a href="https://joledan.github.io/projects">data projects</a>
 * Navigating a career in "data for development" outside of academia (it’s all I’ve known!)
 * Maintaining my Tagalog language skills